aolarte/aolarte.github.io/_posts/2010-04-15-simple-spring-aop-and-annotations.md

 }
 {% endhighlight %}

 Here we're using the `@Around` annotation to declare an around join point, since this type gives us more information regarding the class and method we're wrapping.
-In the same annotation, we also specify that this point cut should be applied to all method of the LogObject class.
-This is the point cut expression, and it fairly flexible.
+In the same annotation, we also specify that this point cut should be applied to all methods of the `LogObject` class.
+This is the point cut expression, and it's fairly flexible.
 More information can be found elsewhere in the web, including the Spring [documentation](http://static.springsource.org/spring/docs/3.0.x/spring-framework-reference/html/aop.html#aop-pointcuts-examples).
 Other than this, our aspect just logs the entry and exit of the methods.

 The actual class we're applying the aspect to is rather uninteresting: